Modular Gelfand pairs and multiplicity-free representations: Acknowledgements

-I am grateful to thank my advisor, Michael Harris, for initially suggesting a project on trilinear forms of modular representations of quaternion division algebras and $\gl_2$, which ultimately led to this work.
-I would also like to thank Benedict Gross, Alexander Kleschev, Chao Li, Gilbert Moss, Dipendra Prasad, Vincent S\'{e}cherre, and Marie-France Vign\'{e}ras for helpful comments and discussions.
-The anonymous referee deserves special thanks for comments and suggestions that led to important corrections and clarifications.
+I am grateful to my advisor, Michael Harris, for first suggesting a project on trilinear forms of modular representations of quaternion division algebras and $\gl_2$ which ultimately led to this work.
+I am also grateful to Dipendra Prasad for many suggestions in this paper, such as Non-examples \ref{nonex:non-commutative} and \ref{nonex:higher-multiplicity} and Remark \ref{rem:steinberg}.
+I would also like to thank Benedict Gross, Alexander Kleschev, Chao Li, Gilbert Moss, Vincent S\'{e}cherre, and Marie-France Vign\'{e}ras for helpful comments and suggestions.
+The anonymous referee deserves special thanks for feedback that led to important corrections and clarifications.

-This work was supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1644869.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect views of the National Science Foundation.
+This material is based on work supported by the National Science Foundation under Grant No. DGE-1644869 and Grant No. DMS-2303280.